 If your case does need to be appealed at a disability hearing, your lawyer can prepare you for that meeting, helping you to feel at ease and to know exactly what to expect.
 He or she will identify and prepare appropriate witnesses on your behalf as well.

-Why Should I Hire an Attorney or Advocate?
+Why Should I Hire a Disability Attorney or Advocate?

 You have probably heard that if you use the services of a disability lawyer or advocate, your odds of a successful disability claim increase greatly.
 You may be wondering at which point during the claims process you should hire a lawyer - if you should get an attorney before you file your initial claim, or if you should wait to get your first denial notice.

 Disability claims are complex and require extensive detail.
 You can benefit from enlisting someone in the disability claims process, and who knows how the process works and what Disability Determination Services (DDS) is looking for when they review your claim.

 While most claims are denied on the first review, the likelihood of having a claim approved after an appeal or when it reaches the hearing level increases greatly when you enlist the help of a seasoned disability attorney.